 |Levi Zeigler Leiter|

-Nestled away in the rolling hills of the Franklin County area of southern Illinois lays the forgotten town that in 1904 was only a breath away from being the nation’s capitol.
+Nestled away in the rolling hills of the Franklin County area of southern Illinois lays the forgotten town that in 1904 was only a breath away from being the nation’s capital.
 It was here that in 1901 a Chicago multi-millionaire named Levi Zeigler Leiter, and his son Joseph brought the family fortune and began building a small empire.
 After buying 8000 acres of land, Joseph began sinking the coal mine that would become the original headquarters for the nationally known Zeigler Coal Company.

 Leiter was so sure that his mine would be the largest and the most modern, he used champagne instead of water to mix the cornerstone concrete with.
 For good measure he threw in a couple expensive diamond rings and his gold watch into the mix.
 Engraved in the cornerstone was the date of 2004, because Leiter claimed his mine modernization would be a hundred years ahead of its time.

 |Employees Inside the Ziegler Company Store.|

 In 1903 Joseph began clearing the land around the mine, and with a blank check and the blessing of his father, Levi Zeigler Leiter, and the support from his wealthy friends from Chicago, Joseph began making plans for the future.
 Among the Leiter family friends were super-rich Potter Palmer, Marshall Field, and George Pullman, who together made up a very large portion of the nation’s wealth.
 Along with the wealth came the prestige and power that could open a lot of important doors, and one of the doors that was always open, were the doors to the White House where the President often granted political favors through large financial contributions.